 Answers to RDS-WHOIS2 Questions on Implementation Briefings

 The Group followed the timeline from the release of RDS-WHOIS1 RT Final Report to current time.
 We examined the responses to the Final Report by ICANN Constituencies, records of the ICANN Board’s discussion on receipt of the Final Report and its subsequent response, the Action Plan developed by ICANN Org Staff on the ICANN Board’s direction, the subsequent published status reports of the Implementation Plan and the evidence of implementation.
-We also accounted and examined the list of RDS (WHOIS)-related consensus policies and procedures that have emerged from the GNSO policy making activities between then and now.
+We also examined the list of RDS (WHOIS)-related consensus policies and procedures that have emerged from the GNSO policy making activities between then and now.

 In reporting their findings, the previous WHOIS1 Review Team noted that being guided by the explicit language in the Affirmation of Commitments regarding the existence of a single document labeled “WHOIS Policy” and despite assurances of its existence, they could not, after diligent searching, find "a clear, concise, well-communicated WHOIS Policy."